AlisonPanisson/ABRinAOPL/tutorial.md

 # Tutorial

-This tutorial is based on Jason Eclipse Plugin.
+This tutorial is based on JaCaMo Eclipse Plugin.
+More information about JaCaMo is available [here](http://jacamo.sourceforge.net/).
+Also, you need to be familiar with [Jason](http://jason.sourceforge.net/wp/) agent-oriented programming language.

 ## Installing JaCaMo Eclipse Plugin
 - [Install Eclipse IDE](https://www.eclipse.org/downloads/)